Light (anti)nuclei production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ TeV: Results

 The coalescence scenario can be tested by computing the coalescence parameter $B_A$ (see for instance Ref.~\cite{Braun-Munzinger:2018hat} and references therein).
 Under the assumption of equal production of protons and neutrons, it is defined as

-where $E_A\frac{\dd^3N_A}{\dd p^3_A}$ and $E_{\mathrm{p}}\frac{\dd^3N_{\mathrm{p}}}{\dd p^3_{\mathrm{p}}}$ are the invariant production spectra of the nuclei with mass number $A$ and protons, respectively.
+where $E_A\frac{\dd^3N_A}{\dd p^3_A}$ and $E_{\mathrm{p}}\frac{\dd^3N_{\mathrm{p}}}{\dd p^3_{\mathrm{p}}}$ are the invariant production spectra of the nuclei with mass number $A$ and of protons, respectively.
 Protons are used here since neutrons are unmeasured and isospin symmetry is expected at LHC energies.
 Figure~\ref{fig-c5:coalescence} shows the measured coalescence parameters $B_2$ and $B_3$ as a function of the transverse momentum scaled by the mass number $A$ for Pb--Pb collisions at $\mathbf{\sqrt{{\textit s}_{\rm NN}}} = 5.02$ TeV.
 An ordering of the coalescence parameters with collision centrality, from higher $B_A$ values in peripheral collisions to lower $B_A$ values in the central ones is clearly visible.
 This trend with centrality is explained in the coalescence model framework as a consequence of the increasing radius $R$ of the source from peripheral to central events~\cite{Bellini:2018epz,Sun:2018mqq, Blum:2017qnn}.
 Similarly, the decrease of $R$ with increasing momentum as measured with two-proton correlations~\cite{ALICE:2015hvw} can also explain the increase of the coalescence parameters with momentum observed in Fig.~\ref{fig-c5:coalescence}, as already seen in small collision systems~\cite{ALICE:2021mfm}.
+Notably, the space-momentum correlations between nucleons restrict the volume that is effectively used for coalescence and makes it smaller than the total volume.
+This means that particles at higher momentum probe a smaller region in the radially expanding system.